 Still, there is no reason to believe that receiving a Notice to Appear means that you will be deported, but if you receive a Notice to Appear, you must get a trustworthy immigration lawyer’s help at once.
 In the United States, that is your right.

-We encourage you to seek the guidance of the experienced Dublin immigration attorneys at Sam Shihab & Associates to address any questions you may have about your specific deportation case.
+We encourage you to seek the guidance of the experienced Dublin immigration attorneys at Shihab Burke, LLC, Attorneys At Law to address any questions you may have about your specific deportation case.

 Contact us today!
 We are here to help.